Natalie Chou

-Natalie Chou (born December 22, 1997) is an American professional basketball player for the Kalamunda Eastern Suns of the NBL1 West.
+Natalie Chou (born December 22, 1997) is an American professional basketball player for the Perth Redbacks of the NBL1 West.
 Growing up in Texas, she was named a McDonald's All-American as a high school senior in 2016.
 Chou played two seasons of college basketball for the Baylor Lady Bears before transferring to the UCLA Bruins.

 Early life

 Chou was born in Beaumont, Texas, to Quanli Li and Joseph Chou.
 Her mother played basketball for the Chinese national team before playing professionally in China.
 She moved to the United States in the mid-1990s with her husband when he received the opportunity to study abroad at Lamar University in Beaumont.
 When Chou was one week old, she stopped breathing and was rushed to a hospital, where she was revived.
 She was diagnosed with human respiratory syncytial virus (RSV), a condition she no longer has.

 After earning his master's degree, Joseph moved the family to Plano for his work.
 Li became a basketball instructor for kids.
 Chou's parents' relationship deteriorated, and they eventually separated.
 Raised in Plano, Chou grew up with her older sister Tingting, who was trained in basketball by their mom.
 As Chou grew older, she became the more talented player, while her sister took after their father and was more into academics.
 Chou continued training under Li, but also played on then-National Basketball Association (NBA) player Jason Terry's girl's Amateur Athletic Union (AAU) team from sixth through ninth grade.
 Terry first noticed Chou while preparing his daughter and her sixth-grade basketball team.
 Judging by her skills, he estimated that Chou was in high school.
 Terry was surprised to learn that she was only in sixth grade, and he was curious how her mom learned the NBA drills.

 Chou attended Plano West High, where she was a three-time all-state player.
-As a senior in 2016, she was named a McDonald’s All-American and was one of five finalist for the Morgan Wootten National Player of the Year award.
+As a senior in 2016, she was named a McDonald's All-American and was one of five finalist for the Morgan Wootten National Player of the Year award.
 Chou was a five-star recruit, and ESPN's HoopGurlz ranked her No. 8 in the nation in the class of 2016.
 Some Chinese media outlets called her "the female Jeremy Lin", likely more related to her ethnicity.
 Terry said her play was "not as flashy as Jeremy", but praised her fundamentals.
 Growing up, Chou was inspired by Lin, but she otherwise had few Asian-American basketball players as role models.